balqis97/ClassScheduling/analysis.md

 ## Priority Scheduling

 Priority Scheduling algorithms provide a good mechanism where the relative importance of each process maybe precisely defined.
-Then the priority of a process can be selected baesd on memory requirement, time requirement or user preference.
+Then the priority of a process can be selected based on memory requirement, time requirement or user preference.

 Course code : 2201
 Duration : 3